 My research is situated at the intersection of World Literature and Postcolonial Studies.
-I have special expertise in modern and contemporary Anglophone African literatures, especially the work of Dambudzo Marechera and J.M.
+I have special expertise in modern and contemporary Anglophone African literature, especially the work of Dambudzo Marechera and J.M.
 Coetzee.

-My current projects focus on contemporary Southern African writing and ‘the ends of postcolonialism’; encounters between World-Literary Studies and the postcolonial; and the relationship between politics and aesthetics in World Literature.
+My current projects focus on contemporary Southern African writing and the so-called ‘ends of postcolonialism’; the relationship between politics and aesthetics in World Literature; and debates between Postcolonial and World-Literary Studies more broadly.

 My doctoral research investigated postcolonial reconfigurations of World Literature, using Gilles Deleuze’s concept of the line of flight (ligne de fuite) as a philosophical and methodological refrain.